 - Tweeter – The small little ones.
-Yep, know how birds make high pitched tweets?
-That is exactly what the tweeters do – Deal with the higher sound ranges.
+Yep, tweeter as in “birds making high-pitched tweets”.
+That is exactly what the tweeters do, deal with the higher sound ranges.

 - Woofers – Good at dealing with the deep lower sound ranges.

-- Sub-woofer – Is a woofer, but not quite a woofer.
+- Sub-woofer – This is a type of woofer, but not quite a “full woofer”.

 - Full-range – Jack of all trades, master of none.
-Decently good all round.
+Decently good all around.